The gruesome treatments and macabre practices of Aztec medicine

 They prepared it as a tea or poultice, which was applied directly to the patient.

-In Tenochtitlan, the capital city, a sophisticated system for managing waste and clean water was developed over time.
+In Tenochtitlanthe capital city, an advanced system for managing waste and clean water had been developed over time.

-The city was built on a series of artificial islands in Lake Texcoco, with a network of canals providing drainage and transportation.
+The city had been built on a series of artificial islands in Lake Texcoco, and it had a network of canals that provided drainage and transportation.

-This strategic layout allowed for efficient water management and contributed to the city's cleanliness.
+This careful layout allowed for effective water management and contributed to the city's cleanliness.

 Because of this infrastructure, residents could maintain better hygiene and health.

-Also, the Aztecs implemented a clever method for waste disposal.
-They developed a network of canals and causeways to do this.
+Also, the Aztecs had implemented a clever method for waste disposal.
+They had developed a network of canals and causeways to do this.

-Waste collectors, known as tlanamacac, transported refuse to designated areas outside the city limits.
-Through this efficient system, they kept the streets and public spaces clean.
+Waste collectors were known as tlanamacac and transported refuse to designated areas outside the city limits.
+Through this effective system, they kept the streets and public spaces clean.